 Best of all, the combined images are there to be seen all the time, until the desired

 result is formed.
 There is no need to rely on guesswork, as so many other

 special effects seem to demand, with these methods no film really should ever be wasted.

 To demonstrate the different options let us start with plate 24 Children's hour

-The portrait was projected, whilst a photograph of the clock (taken against a
+(above).
+The portrait was projected, whilst a photograph of an old clock (taken against a

 black background) in the second projector, was aimed to overlap the portrait.
 The advantage of scale has been used here, as really the clock face was larger than the